 2= Volume (in milliliters) used in Colorimetric Determination

-Take the number of micromoles tyrosine equivalents released obtained from the slope equation and multiply it by the total volume of the assay in mL, which in this case is 11 mL.
-Then, divide this value by three other quantities: the time of the assay, which we ran for 10 minutes, the volume of enzyme used in the assay, which was varied, - let's use 1 mL - the volume of milliliters used in colorimetric detection, which may differ based on your cuvette.
+Take the number of micromoles tyrosine equivalents released obtained from the slope equation and multiply it by the total volume of the assay in milliliters, which in this case is 11 mL.
+Then, divide this value by three other quantities: the time of the assay, which was for 10 minutes, the volume of enzyme used in the assay, which was varied, use 1 mL - the volume of milliliters used in colorimetric detection, which may differ based on your cuvette.
 We used 2 mL.